The world of advertising is changing – and fast. Consumers now expect to be targeted with engaging content on the devices they love to use.

 Nicola refuses to tow the idea that television is dead.

 “That just isn’t something that I think is true, and you only have to look at the current quality of programming to arrive at this conclusion.

 “Actually, if you look at the big entertainment shows and the soaps, I’m always amazed at the viewing figures.
 Plus,my background in radio gives me some perspective on the reach those shows are achieving on a local level.
 Even with the ITV Hub, it’s enabling brands to be part of it and tap into it.”

 As a Business Development Manager at ITV, Nicola’s role is concerned with assisting and advising the station’s huge network of advertising clients.

 “They might have budgets in mind, they might have no idea.
 We’ll talk them through what they want to achieve, who their core audience is, and that will reflect the programming and the advice that we give.
 We also identify if sponsorship opportunities are available, working with clients to come up with best advice.
 It’s in my interest that it works for them, as we want to establish long-term relationships.
 However, it’s more than TV.
 If you’re an ambitious brand, come to us and we can show you how to grow.

 “There’re a lot of opportunities out there, and that’s especially true as products and services continue to evolve.
 It gives us the ability to do more and more for an advertiser.
 I love working with such a broad range of clients – the insights that they give me are just so valuable.”

-*Those wishing to contact Nicola McLoughlin around television advertising with ITV can connect with her on LinkedIn, or by reaching out to her official email at [email protected].*
+Those wishing to contact Nicola McLoughlin about television advertising with ITV can connect with her via email at email@example.com.